arnaudmz/kaos/README.md

-# kaos Chaos Monkey for Kubernetes
+# Kaos: Kinda Chaos Monkey for Kubernetes

 Based on the CRD Custom Resources Definition examples [Kubernetes Deep Dive: Code Generation for CustomResources](https://blog.openshift.com/kubernetes-deep-dive-code-generation-customresources/) and [Sample controller](https://github.com/kubernetes/sample-controller).
 This code is an Operator acting as a chaos generator as Netflix [Simian Army](https://github.com/Netflix/SimianArmy).